Allow access to a consumer account

 Grant global privileges

-To grant privileges or create references after installing an application, do the following:
+To grant privileges or create references after installing an app, do the following:

 1. Sign in to Snowsight.